I learned all sorts at the International Harm Reduction Conference.

-In total, 750 people have made it to the International Harm Reduction Conference in an attempt to figure out how to reduce the damage being done to drug users by the world's governments' War On Drugs.
-For four days, the Radisson is a bubble of immunity for narcotics fans from Russia, Thailand, Vietnam, and other states whose citizens are beaten, slung in remote detention centers, and denied basic health care because of their drug habits.
+In total, 750 people have made it along to the International Harm Reduction Conference to try to work out how to reduce the damage being done to drug users by the world's governments' War On Drugs.
+For four days, the Radisson is a bubble of immunity for narcotics fans from Russia, Thailand, Vietnam and other states whose citizens are beaten, slung in remote detention centres and denied basic health care because of their drug habits.

-At the hotel, there are needle cans in every bathroom (all hotel staff have been trained to dispose of used needles), a pop-up methadone clinic, a needle exchange, and a heroin overdose nurse on hand to pull delegates back from the brink (by the end of the conference, she'd saved three lives).
+At the hotel, there are sharps bins in every toilet (all hotel staff have been trained to dispose of used needles), a pop-up methadone clinic, a needle exchange and a heroin overdose nurse on hand to pull delegates back from the brink (by the end of the conference, she'd saved three lives).

-In the huge first floor lounge, a heroin-smoking workshop entitled "Demonstration: Foil Pipe Making Techniques," carried out by a drug worker from Kent named Neil Hunt, is attracting a large and curious crowd, with Neil using sugar as a heroin substitute to demonstrate the best way to craft your own homemade pipe.
+In the huge first floor lounge, a heroin-smoking workshop entitled "Demonstration: foil pipe making techniques," carried out by Neil Hunt – a drug worker from Kent – is attracting a large and curious crowd, with Neil using sugar as a heroin substitute to demonstrate the best way to craft your own homemade pipe.
 It’s not often that you find heroin-smoking workshops in the middle of a corporate hotel in a former Soviet state.
-But, to be fair, it’s not often you go looking for them, either.
+But, to be honest, it’s not often you go looking for them, either.

 I decided to leave Neil's demonstration to meet some of the attendees and find out more about the lives that had brought them here.

 Outside, I talk to Sergey Uchaev, a 30-year-old drug user activist and former heroin user from Uzbekistan.
 He tells his translator that he's worried I'm from the KGB.
 I think he’s joking, but it turns out he’s not.
 The Russian authorities have a track record of spying on activists in former states.
 Plus, he’s a drug user activist, so no wonder he’s wary.